 Remarkably, Less Annoying CRM has perfect ratings on G2 - the highest customer satisfaction ratings of any software on this list.
 Many customers praise its ease of use and single-tier pricing model.

-This platform may not be the best solution for large sales teams that require full-featured software.
+This platform may not be the best solution for large teams that require full-featured software.
 It lacks automation or email campaigns, and the integrations are insufficient to provide the missing functionalities.
 However, it's affordable for smaller teams looking for an advanced contact manager.

-5. Pipeline CRM
+6. Pipeline CRM

 Founded: 2006